After completing this unit you will:

 Miscarriage can be a devastating experience.
 For some women it is a great sadness; others are upset at the time but can recover quickly.
 Miscarriage is not like grieving for someone you knew.
 Instead women might mourn the loss of their baby’s future and their own future as that baby’s parent.

 In this film clip you can listen to the experiences of two women, Catherine and Emily, who have experienced miscarriage in different ways.
-They each explain the impact of the experience has had on them.
+They each explain the impact that the experience has had on them.

 I cannot fault the care I received last week.
 At no point was I unsure of what was going on and nor was I given false hope (which would have done more emotional harm).